girishtere/Cloud-Computing/README.md

 # Cloud-Computing
-Resources for Theory &amp; Practical for TYBSC CS SEM VI (2019-2020) students of Thakur College of Science &amp; Commerce
+Resources for Theory &amp; Practical of Cloud Computing for TYBSC CS SEM VI (2019-2020) students of Thakur College of Science &amp; Commerce